 Report My Loss is an online service used by thousands of people each month to securely and conveniently submit details of lost property.

-When a member of the public creates a new loss report it is placed on a secure database.
-The lost item can be searched by police and lost property offices nationally increasing the chances of lost items being identified and returned whilst decreasing the chances of associated criminality.
+When you create a new loss report, it is placed on a secure database (the police NMPR system).
+The lost item can then be searched by police and lost property offices nationally, increasing the chances of recovered items being identified and returned to you.

-Lost property reports is not a statutory duty of policing.
+Lost property reporting is not a statutory duty of policing.
 Despite this, some constabularies in the past have chosen to subsidise reports as an extra benefit to their communities.
-The landscape is always changing and for this reason the areas with free reports also change.
-Once you’ve indicated your location of loss you’ll be advised whether there is a fee for that area or not.
+The landscape is always changing and for this reason, the areas with free reports also change.
+Once you’ve indicated your location of loss, you’ll be advised whether there is a fee for that area.

 The Report My Loss system was developed in 2008 by Recipero who are the providers of the Recipero Crime Reduction Ecosystem.
-Today through its connections to the Police NMPR the system ensures that details of lost items are instantly available to Police forces nationally, increasing the chances of recovery exponentially.
+Today through its connections to the police NMPR it ensures that details of lost items are instantly available to police forces nationally, increasing the chances of recovery significantly.

-UK Police led the way in adoption of the system and after a highly successful pilot the Report My Loss system became the default system through which the public and Police officers record details of lost property, with some UK police departments fully subsidising the system making use of it free in their regions.
+UK police led the way in adoption of the system and after a highly successful pilot, the Report My Loss system became the default system through which the public and police officers record details of lost property, with some UK police departments choosing to fully subsidise the system, making the use of it free in their regions.

-Many regions that have adopted Report My Loss have quickly recognised the benefits of the system which thanks to its links to the Police NMPR and other systems like Immobilise helped deliver a joined up national solution.
+Many regions that have adopted Report My Loss have quickly recognised the benefits of the system which - thanks to its links to the police NMPR and other systems like Immobilise – helps to deliver a joined-up, national solution.